omariomari2/Password-Generator-CS2/README.md

 This is a basic password management tool for learning and personal use.
 For enterprise-level security, use dedicated and audited password managers.

----

-Let me know if you'd like to include screenshots, contribution guidelines, or license information.